Suggested itinerary for the first time traveler to Sicily

 Sicily, known as “Sicilia” in Italian, is an island which has recently begun to seduce travellers with its diversity of landscapes and culture.
 It is separated from the Italian mainland region of Calabria by the 5 km Straits of Messina.
 The distance between Marsala in Sicily and Hammam El Ghezaz in Tunisia is approximately 200 km.
 Meanwhile, Pantelleria, a minor island of Sicily, is only 60 km away from the African coast.
 Because of its geographical position, it has amazing sunny days throughout the year, however, June and July remain the best time to visit the Island since the weather is still enough cool.

-I created our itinerary thanks to some ideas I got from the Voyage Privé website.
+I created this post called “Suggested itinerary for the first time traveller to Sicily” thanks to some ideas I got from the Voyage Privé website.
 I feel in retrospect that I picked the right stages for our journey.
-Especially if you are a first-time Sicilian traveller, these are certainly the cities to start with since they are in the most organized areas of the region therefore without doubt with some of the best areas to stay in Sicily.Voyage Privè had more than enough suggestions for Sicily for us to choose from to fill our available days.
+Especially if you are a first-time Sicilian traveller, these are certainly the cities to start with since they are in the most organized areas of the region therefore without doubt with some of the best areas to stay in Sicily.
+Voyage Privè had more than enough suggestions for Sicily for us to choose from to fill our available days.

-We landed in Catania, which is the best airport if you are going to visit the places I recommend.
-We rented a car with Sicily Rent Car.
-I highly recommend this company; we had some issues with our credit cards but the guys helped us in every possible way.
-Landing into Catania is perfect if you want to try the Mount Etna Hike.
-Moreover, Catania is a dream destination for street food and fast food lovers.
-Alessandro and I are not personally junk food people but I don’t want to hide that we didn’t miss trying the arancini or raw horse meat panini at some lost corner of the city. (yeah I know, this sounds crazy to many because horse meat is illegal in many countries but in Italy, it is not)
+Well, Alessandro and I are not personally junk food people but I don’t want to hide that we didn’t miss trying the arancini or raw horse meat panini at some lost corner of the city. (yeah I know, this sounds crazy to many because horse meat is illegal in many countries but in Italy, it is not).

-Valley of the Temples, Agrigento
+Valley of the temples in Agrigento

-From there we went straight to Agrigento without missing the stopover in Piazza Armerina.
+From Catania we went straight to Agrigento without missing the stopover in Piazza Armerina.
 We stayed two nights there and we did plenty of things: Valley of the Temples, a stroll around the town and the Archaeological Museum.
 Actually, due to the bad weather conditions, the day after we didn’t get to go to the Scala dei Turchi.
 It bothered me a lot.

 On our way to ragusa Ibla, we stopped in Punta Secca.
 This town has become famous as a film set for the popular Inspector Montalbano series.
 But besides that, the city has a relaxing beach life.
 Furthermore, Punta Secca, with its white lighthouse, is really very picturesque.